 To provide instruction and Professional Development Units (PDU's) for educators.

-To provide facilities, equipment, and other resources to dually prepare students for a career and to be conscientious citizens of the world.
+To provide facilities with equipment, and other resources to dually prepare students for a career. and to be conscientious citizens of the world.

 To provide opportunities for students and educators to meet the needs of their respective communities.